 - American Indian or Alaska Native

 - Asian

 - Black or African American

+- □ Middle Eastern or North African

 - □ Native Hawaiian or Other Pacific Islander

 - White

-- This format is required to meet the U.S. Department of Education requirements for collection of all student and employee race and ethnicity information and is effective Fall 2009.
+- 2. This format is required to meet the U.S. Department of Education requirements for collection of all student and employee race and ethnicity information.
 Admission and employment applications may include definitions for each racial category as defined by the U.S. Department of Education.
+The Middle Eastern or North African category is included to meet the requirements of NRS 239B.
 This does not preclude an institution from collecting additional information.